DorkOS

 /home/user/projects/frontend/web/ -> namespace: frontend, agent: web

-Agents within the same namespace (backend) can communicate freely.
-Cross-namespace communication (backend to frontend) requires explicit access rules.
+Agents in the same namespace (backend) can communicate without any configuration.
+Cross-namespace communication (backend to frontend) requires an explicit allow rule:

-# Via the REST API — allow backend to message frontend
+# Allow backend agents to message frontend agents

 curl -X PUT http://localhost:4242/api/mesh/topology/access \